App panels and modals

 When users close the panel, the app code inside the panel iframe stops running, and any related actions stop executing.

 Apps can use panels to enable multiple users to collaborate at the same time on a board.
-In this scenario, a panel acts like a toolbox: users can select from the panel the tools and objects that they want to use on or add to the board.
+In this scenario, a panel acts like a toolbox: from the panel users can select the tools and objects that they want to use on or add to the board.

 Figure 4.
 The highlighted area on the panel corresponds to its panel iframe.